helgoboss/helgobox/doc/user-guide.md

 ### Hexler TouchOSC

-This is the OSC app which I used to test ReaLearn's OSC capabilities.
+This is the main OSC app which I use to test ReaLearn's OSC capabilities.
 It works both for control and feedback.

 Feedback for control elements that transmit messages with multiple arguments might not work as desired at the moment.
 E.g. TouchOSC expects values for both axes in case of X/Y controls instead of being satisfied with just one value and leaving the other axis untouched.
 Currently, ReaLearn can only send feedback messages that contain one real value and sets the other unchanged values to `Nil`.

+#### Setup

+- **Local port:** This needs to be the same as configured for "Port (outgoing)" on the device.
+- **Device host:** This needs to be the same as configured for "Local IP Address" on the device.
+- **Device port:** This needs to be the same as configured for "Port (incoming)" on the device.

 #### Presets

 There are no ReaLearn controller presets for TouchOSC layouts yet.
 Although technically possible in exactly the same way as with controller presets for MIDI devices, OSC layouts are very custom so I'm not sure if it would make much sense to create presets.
 Time will show.

+### OSC/PILOT

+Works both for control and feedback.

+#### Setup

+- **Local port:** Set this to the same value as "Send to port" in OSC/PILOT (by default 8001).
+- **Device host:** Set this to `127.0.0.1` if OSC/PILOT runs on the same computer as REAPER, otherwise to the IP address of the machine on which OSC/PILOT runs.
+- **Device port:** Set this to the same value as "Listen on port" in OSC/PILOT (by default 8000).

 ### Behringer X32